-On February 19, 2018, we entered into a share purchase agreement with Takeda Pharmaceutical Company Limited ("Takeda"), pursuant to which Takeda purchased 1,096,892 of our ordinary shares (the "Takeda Shares").
-In connection with the share purchase agreement, Takeda and we agreed upon certain rights and restrictions as set forth in the Investor Agreement, dated as of April 2, 2018 (the "Investor Agreement").
-The Takeda Shares would be subject to a lock-up restriction, such that Takeda will not, and will also cause its affiliates not to, without our prior approval, sell, transfer or otherwise dispose of the Takeda Shares until certain specified periods of time after the effective date of the Investor Agreement.
-For a certain period following the expiration of the lock-up period, subject to certain conditions and limitations, we agreed to provide certain demand registration rights for a certain period following the expiration of the Takeda Shares purchased by Takeda.
-We also provided Takeda with certain "piggyback" registration rights for a certain period following the expiration of the lock-up period, subject to certain conditions and limitations, such that when we propose to register our ordinary shares for our account, Takeda will have the right to include some or all of the Takeda Shares in such registration.
+On February 19, 2018, we entered into a Share Purchase Agreement with Takeda Pharmaceutical Company Limited ("Takeda"), pursuant to which Takeda purchased 1,096,892 of our ordinary shares (the "Takeda Shares").
+In connection with the Share Purchase Agreement, Takeda and we agreed upon certain rights and restrictions as set forth in the Investor Agreement, dated as of April 2, 2018 (the "Investor Agreement").
+The Takeda Shares are subject to a lock-up restriction, such that Takeda will not, and will also cause its affiliates not to, without our prior approval, sell, transfer or otherwise dispose of the Takeda Shares until certain specified periods of time after the effective date of the Investor Agreement.
+For a certain period following the expiration of the lock-up period, subject to certain conditions and limitations, we agreed to provide certain "piggyback" registration rights to Takeda in order to register all or a portion of the lock-up period, subject to certain conditions and limitations, such that when we propose to register our ordinary shares for our account, Takeda will have the right to include some or all of the Takeda Shares in such registration.
 The Investor Agreement also contains other customary terms and conditions of the parties with respect to the registration of Takeda Shares.